alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 GOV.UK PaaS accounts, credentials and resources are created in a single region.
 For example, [backing services](/deploying_services/).

+If you have a London region account, your app domain is `APPNAME.london.cloudapps.digital`.

+If you have an Ireland region account, your app domain is `APPNAME.cloudapps.digital`.

 ## Organisations

 An organisation, or org, represents a group of users, applications and environments.
 Each org shares the same resource, quota and custom domain.